aarnphm/aarnphm.github.io/content/posts/Chaos.md

 ## Q: what is next?

-Changes are hard, pushes us from the comfort of our well-defined boundaries, daring us to step beyond the familiar.
+A: Changes are hard, pushes us from the comfort of our well-defined boundaries, daring us to step beyond the familiar.
 It whispers of growth, of the necessity to stretch our skins beyond the contours of our current selves.
 This leap, from one domain to another, is fraught with challenge, yet it pulses with the thrill of exploration.
 Yet, in this era, the drive for transformation often crashes against the shores of economic reality.
 Monetary values, trickles in sparingly, hardly enough to spark the fires of self-renewal.

 Chaos, in its disdain for the stagnant, scoffs at the notion of safety.
 Safety, a gilded cage, stifles growth, ensuring that within its confines, we remain less than what we might become..